Life After College Sports: 5 Things To Look Forward To As a College Athlete | 2aDays

 3. Seek out resources

 Many colleges and universities have resources specifically for athletes who are transitioning out of sports.
-Athletes should take advantage of these resources, which may include career counseling, networking opportunities, and mental health support.
-There’s comfort in being prepared and seeking out the resources you may need in the future before you need them can pay off in retirement.
+Athletes should take advantage of these resources, which may include career counseling, networking opportunities, and support.
+There's comfort in being prepared and seeking out the resources you may need in the future before you need them can pay off in retirement.

 Related: 5 Ways Former Athletes Can Stay Involved in Their Sport Once Their Careers End